eso-mechanics/eso-mechanics/trials/hel-ra-citadel.md

           <input type="checkbox" class="spoiler-button">
           <div class="spoiler-head">Strategies</div>
           <div class="spoiler-body">
             <p>Your tank/s need to taunt and turn the Destroyers and War Priests away from the group.
-None of the bannered enemies can be pulled but all but the Flame-Shapers are melee so can be easily grouped with a ranged taunt without turning them to face the group.
-The Flame-Shapers should be interrupted as a priority, the tank will have plenty to deal with here so the group should spread out a little and be ready to interrupt.</p>
+None of the bannered enemies can be pulled but all of the important enemies in the first pack are melee so can be easily grouped and managed by using a ranged taunt as you run in.
+The second wave is a group of five Flame-Shapers who should be interrupted as a priority, the tank will have plenty to deal with here so the group should spread themselves among the enemies and be ready to interrupt.</p>
-            <p><b>Tip:</b> After the first wave of enemies you are faced with five Flame-Shapers.
-If you get one tank to taunt all five and run along the wall left of the gate there is a hole in the floor that can be used to line of sight the enemies.
-While the tank is doing this, other group members will need to make sure the enemies are interrupted but they will all move to a nice stack if done correctly</p>
+            <p><b>Tip:</b> If you get one tank to taunt all five of the Flame-Shapers and run along the wall left of the gate there is a hole in the floor that can be used to line of sight the enemies.
+While the tank is doing this, other group members will need to make sure the enemies are interrupted but they will all move into a nice stack if done correctly.</p>
           </div>
         </div>
       </div>